-- Rechargeable household batteries (e.g. AA, AAA etc).
-Non-rechargeable household batteries are unable to be recycled and are placed in landfill.
+- Household batteries that do not contain lithium (e.g. AA, AAA etc).
+Lithium batteries are unable to be recycled and are placed in landfill.

 We can recycle TVs at our transfer stations for a fee of $35 per TV.
 We can also accept desktop computer towers for recycling at no charge.
 Screens, laptops, keyboards and mice can’t currently be recycled at our transfer stations, however there is a local company: Computer Recyclers that can recycle these.

-TechCollect are operating drop off points at local Noel Leeming stores for the following items:
+TechCollect are also operating drop off points at participating Noel Leeming stores for the following items:

 - Computers, laptops and tablets,